OWNER & RESIDENT A-Z

 Under the Act, a rule becomes effective thirty days after notice of the rule has been given to each owner.
 If at least fifteen percent of owners (8 in the case of MTCC 573) requisition a meeting of owners, the revised rule does not become effective until it is approved at that meeting.
 (The quorum for a meeting is 25%, 13 owners in the case of MTCC 573).
 Owners may, at any time after a rule becomes effective, amend or repeal it at a meeting of owners duly called for that purpose.

 MTCC 573 has a number of rules to make living at 135 George Street South a pleasant experience for all residents and owners; you are urged to make yourself aware of all of them.
 Though all our rules are important, some, which are most often invoked, are highlighted in this A-Z listing.
-The Rules are available on this website.
 The Corporation’s first set of Rules was replaced by a new set in 1996 and these were amended from time to time until December 2015 when the current set was adopted by the Board; they came into effect on 5th December 2015.
+They have been slightly amended several times since and the current version is available on this website.

 Do not allow anybody you do not recognize as a current resident or who cannot produce suitable identification into the building.